JesseKozeluh/PowerShell/Exchange/Clean Mailbox Permissions/README.md

 # 📬 Clean Shared Mailbox Permissions v1.0

-Automates the auditing and cleanup of **Send As** and **Full Access** permissions for a specified **shared mailbox** in Microsoft Exchange.
+Automates the auditing and cleanup of **Send As** and **Full Access** permissions for a specified **mailboxes** in Microsoft Exchange.
 It identifies disabled users with legacy permissions and optionally removes them.
+There are two versions, one written for Exchange Server 2019 and the other for Exchange Online.

 ---